Studies Suggest Robotic Surgery Is Effective in Bladder Cancer Treatment

 - sparing of delicate and vital nerve and muscle tissues in the operative area

 Above all, robotic-assisted cystectomy is associated with a 14% higher cancer removal rate when compared to traditional open surgery.
-If you want further information and guidance regarding robotic surgery for bladder cancer, consult our urologists at Marina Del Rey Hospital.
+If you want further information and guidance regarding robotic surgery for bladder cancer, consult our urologists at Cedars Sinai Marina del Rey Hospital.